Brexit brinkmanship: Johnson says prepare for no-deal, cancels trade talks | Law-Order

 Britain formally left the EU on Jan.
 31, but the two sides have been haggling over a deal that would govern trade in everything from car parts to medicines when informal membership known as the transition period ends Dec.
 31. Johnson had repeatedly asserted that his preference is for a deal but that Britain could make a success of a no-deal scenario, which would throw $900 billion in annual bilateral trade into uncertainty and could snarl the border, turning the southeastern county of Kent into a vast truck park.

-"We are heading into very dangerous territory," said Ian Wright, the chief executive of Britain's Food and Drink Federation.
-"In the event of a no-deal Brexit, shoppers will - literally - pay a heavy price."
-WTO TERMS

-Johnson said discussions showed the EU would not give Britain a comprehensive trade deal such as the one the bloc has with Canada.
-"It does seem curious that after 45 years of our membership they can offer Canada terms they won't offer us."
-EU officials have said Britain, with the world's 6th largest economy and geographically next door to Europe, poses a much bigger competitive challenge than distant Canada and so cannot be offered a similar accord.

-The EU's 27 members, whose combined $18.4 trillion economy dwarfs the United Kingdom's $3 trillion economy, says progress had been made over recent months though compromise is needed.
-German Chancellor Angela Merkel, Europe's most powerful leader, said it would be best if a deal was struck but that if not then the EU would have to plan for alternatives.
+The EU's 27 members, whose combined $18.4 trillion economy dwarfs the United Kingdom's $3 trillion economies, says progress had been made over recent months though the compromise is needed.
+Main sticking points remain fishing and the so-called level playing field - rules aimed at stopping a country gaining a competitive advantage over a trade partner.

-"We have seen light in the past days but also shadows," Merkel told a news conference after a meeting of EU leaders in Brussels.
-(Additional reporting by Michael Holden and Kate Holton in London, Gabriela Baczynska and John Chalmers in Brussels, Kirsti Knolle in Berlin and Michel Rose in Paris Writing by Guy Faulconbridge Editing by Mark Heinrich)

 ALSO READ